Australian Grand Prix 2025: Business Aviation Planning Guide

 View of Melbourne skyline from Essendon

-Essendon is located 7.8 miles and 30 minutes to downtown Melbourne.
-It is primarily a domestic airport.
-CIQ clearance for international flights can be arranged, but at the discretion of local customs and immigration authorities.
-If approved, CIQ officers will need to drive out from YMML to handle the flight.
-If it’s not possible to set up CIQ clearance for your intended schedule to YMEN, you’ll need to operate to YMML.
+Essendon Airport (YMEN) is located 7.8 miles (30 minutes) from downtown Melbourne.
+While primarily a domestic airport, CIQ (Customs, Immigration, and Quarantine) clearance for international flights can be arranged, but only at the discretion of local authorities.
+If approved, CIQ officers must drive from Melbourne Tullamarine (YMML) to handle the flight.
+If CIQ clearance cannot be arranged at YMEN for your schedule, you’ll need to operate to YMML instead.

 Alternate Airport